Thomson Adriatic Affair Cruise – Ports of Call Review

 A trip to Italy would not be complete without sampling some Gelato.
 At 2 euros each it was actually not too expensive and it was delicious!
 Pizza was also on our agenda and we found a lovely little restaurant with a covered garden and had the most excellent Pizza.
 It was also good value, the total bill was 21 euros per couple which included a fanta and a beer, and a limoncello shot to finish!

 We enjoyed St Mark’s square and stood at a distance to listen to the music outside the Florian Hotel, and watched the waiters busily serving the customers.
 Interestingly we met a Mum and her daughter at dinner on the ship that night, they explained they had sat down by the music and ordered two coffees and two fairy type cakes, when their bill came it was 55 euros.
 The breakdown of the bill showed that they had been charged 6 euros each for the pleasure of listening to the music!
 Venice is expensive but if you move away from the main tourists spots you can find reasonably priced food and drink.

 We had a fantastic day in Venice it is truly a beautiful port of call.
 We walked miles, got lost a lot, but thoroughly enjoyed it.
 Venice is certainly a photographers paradise, and we will definitely be returning!

-Korcula, Croatia – our fifth port of call on the Thomson Adriatic Affair Cruise to remember
+Korcula, Croatia – our fifth port of call on the Thomson Adriatic Affair Cruise

 This was the only port of call where we had to be tendered to shore.
 The tendering system was efficient and within 10 minutes we had arrived at the shore.
 A few minutes walk and we were within the walls of the Old town in Korcula.